kragen/derctuo/markdown/machine-teeth.md

-Zirconium carbide can be made simply by carbothermic reduction of zirconia with graphite; it is even harder than zirconia itself (?), though it has "poor oxidation resistance over 800°".
+Zirconium carbide can be made simply by carbothermic reduction of zirconia with graphite; it is even harder than zirconia itself (?), though it has “poor oxidation resistance over 800°”.